nxskok/pasias/docs/10-analysis-of-variance.md

 medians between G and R movies is bigger}?
 In Tukey, if the difference in means is bigger, the P-value is smaller.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Actually, this doesn't always work if the sample  sizes in each group are different.
+\marginnote{Actually, this doesn't always work if the sample  sizes in each group are different.
 If you're comparing two small  groups, it takes a *very large* difference in means to get a  small P-value.
-But in this case the sample sizes are all the same.</span>
+But in this case the sample sizes are all the same.}
 The resolution to this puzzle, such as it is, is that Mood's median test is not directly comparing the medians of the groups (despite its name); it's counting values above and below a *joint* median,